workingDog/MusicRadio/README.md

 ## Note

 This project uses SwiftUI and SwiftData to store only the list of countries and the *Favourites* stations.
-Currently setup for iOS-26, but can easily work on older iOS or MacOS with simple changes.
+Currently setup for iOS-26, but can easily work on older iOS (remove the .glassEffect) or MacOS with simple changes.

 The type/genre of station displayed between the **heart** and the **globe** icons, is inferred based on the various tags the station wants to be known for.